kinzokudev/nebula-new/README.md

 What this template provides is a general structre to get you started on configuring NixOS with flakes.

-in the `docs/` folder, you can find guides on the following:
+in the `docs/` folder, you can find guides on the following (not in any particular order):

 - 1. How to migrate your existing NixOS setup without flakes, to this template.
 (Or how to generate a configuration, if you are doing this in the installer.
 Preferably, dont do that though.
 [You might run into this issue.](https://github.com/NixOS/nixpkgs/issues/85148))
 - 2. What to edit and change during the migration.